 Why not forward this page to your HR Manager and we will help enable this facility for yourself and your colleagues.

-Advance Credit Union offers Landlord Saver Accounts to landlords and managing agents with properties within the credit union’s catchment area of North Birmingham and Solihull Borough.
+Then Advance Credit Union’s Tenant Saver Account could be for you.
+Available to tenants of private landlords, housing associations and managing agents with properties within Advance Credit Union’s catchment area of North Birmingham and Solihull Borough.

 How does it work?

 - The tenant opens a credit union account and agrees with their landlord for the housing benefit or Universal Credit to be paid to AdvanceCU.